-Our commitment
+Our Commitment

 The College is committed to using its best endeavours to ensure that all of its activities are governed by principles of equality of opportunity.
 We believe that diversity is a source of strength and vitality which underpins the exchange of ideas, innovation and learning at the heart of our academic mission and from which all members of our community benefit.
+Diversity immeasurably enriches our community.